otrv4/otrv4/architecture-decisions/015-encoding.md

 quadratic equation for any given `x` coordinate, such that any `y` data may be represented by its corresponding `x` coordinate and a single additional bit.

-The encoding of integers and field elements correspond to the SCALAR data type;
-the encoding of points correspond to the POINT data type.
+The encoding of integers and field elements correspond to the `SCALAR` data type;the encoding of points correspond to the `POINT` data type.

 ### Consequences